Filocava99/CavaAntiCheat/README.md

 Q: What if a user changes the modID of a cheat to the modID of a whitelisted mod?
 A: That's not a problem.
 The hashes of the mod will not match, thus preventing the user from joining.

-Disclaimers: as every client-server anticheat not running at kernel level, a skilled user can still find a way to bypass the protection.
+Disclaimer: as every client-server anticheat not running at kernel level, a skilled user can still find a way to bypass the protection.
 Other layers of protections server-side only are raccomended.